Dolly Castro Flaunts Curves In Tiny Shorts In New Instagram Update

 “That’s a lot of progress.. great work,” wrote a fourth social media user.

-And in her second-newest post, the model posed in a crop top and booty shorts.
+In her second-newest post, the model posed in a crop top and booty shorts.
 She stood in a living room area in front of a cream couch and held a supplements bottle in her right hand from 1st Phorm.
-Dolly gazed directly at the camera with a flirty smile with her lips closed, and wore her hair down in luxurious curls.
+Dolly gazed directly at the camera with a flirty smile with her lips closed and wore her hair down in luxurious curls.
 Her top had long sleeves and a cropped cut that left her flat abs on show.